Winter Carnival is quintessential Steamboat – the perfect blend of Western heritage mixed with a love for all things snow.

 A tradition that began as a way to brighten long, snowy winters and shorter days, the first Winter Carnival introduced ski jumping and competitive skiing to the people of Steamboat Springs.
 Now, more than 100 years later, the Steamboat Springs Winter Sports Club (SSWSC) hosts Winter Carnival action and events at Howelsen Hill, named for Norwegian ski jumping pioneer Carl Howelsen.

-One button, five days of fun
+One button, six days of fun

 For a complete schedule of events, where to buy buttons, specific event registration details and more, visit Steamboat Springs Winter Sports Club’s Winter Carnival page.